falcosecurity/charts/falco/README.md

 helm install falco falcosecurity/falco --namespace falco --create-namespace
 ```

+Optionally `helm install --verify` can be used to verify the Chart integrity.

 After a few minutes Falco instances should be running on all your nodes.
 The status of Falco pods can be inspected through *kubectl*:
 ```bash
 kubectl get pods -n falco -o wide